singhmnprt01/Custom-Deep-Neural-Network-Package/customdnn/README.md

 This parameter dictionary can be used to predict on test data and check model's performce as well (AUC value).

 # Limitations
-Currently the package is limited to binomial classification problems and doesn't support multinomial / image / regression problems.
+Currently the package is limited to binomial classification problems, and doesn't support/solve  multinomial , image and regression problems.

 # Website
 Other details of the package and the paclage itself can be found at https://github.com/singhmnprt01/Custom-Deep-Neural-Network/tree/master/customdnn